daniel-sloat/comment-response/README.md

 ## Output
 1)  A formatted comment-response docx file grouped and sorted as specified.
-2)  An automark document to add an index to keep track of comments (https://officemastery.com/word-index-concordance/).
+2)  An [automark document](https://officemastery.com/word-index-concordance/) to add an index to keep track of comments.

 ## How to Use